babakyakhchali/go-esl-app/readme.md

 ### About
-A session emulator over esl for controlling freeswitch channels using something like dialplan.
+A xml session emulator over esl for controlling freeswitch channels using something like dialplan.
 For example:
 ``` golang